jasp-stats/jasp-desktop/Resources/Help/analyses/bayesianplanning.md

 Bayesian Planning
 ==========================

-The Bayesian planning analysis allows you to plan an audit sample without a data file using Bayesian statistics.
+An auditor's job is to make a jugement regarding the fairness of the presented transactions in a population, and judge if the population contains errors that are material (lower than materiality).
+Sometimes, an auditor needs to calculate the required sample size beforehand without having access to the raw population data.
+In this case, the auditor can use the *Bayesian planning* analysis together with the population's summary statistics (total size and value) to calculate how many samples need to be evaluated in order to meet a certain confidence in their judgement.
+The *Bayesian planning* analysis may use the risk assessments from the *audit risk model* to incorporate this prior information into a prior probability distribution, which is updated using information from the data to form a posterior probability distribution.
+Inferences about the population error are made using the posterior distribution.

+*Note:* When you have access to the raw population data you may want to use the *Bayesian audit workflow*, an analysis that guides you through the audit process.

 ----

 Default options
 -------
 ### Population materiality:
-- Absolute: Enter your population materiality as a monetary value
+- Absolute: Enter your population materiality as a monetary value.
-- Relative: Enter your population materiality as a percentage relative to the total value
+- Relative: Enter your population materiality as a percentage relative to the total value.

+### Population
+- Size: The total number of observations in the total population.
+- Value: The total value of the population in monetary units.

+### Audit Risk
+- Confidence: The confidence level of the analysis.
+The confidence level equals the audit risk of the audit.

 ----